microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcautopilotconfiguration.md

 ---
 title: "cloudPcAutopilotConfiguration resource type"
-description: "Represents specific settings for Windows Autopilot that enable Windows 365 customers to experience it on Cloud PC."
+description: "Represents specific settings for Windows Autopilot that enable Windows 365 customers to experience it on a Cloud PC."
 author: "ChyouChyou"
 ms.localizationpriority: medium
 ms.subservice: "cloud-pc"